 Before You Get In The Car

-- Be sure you know your car’s equipment (adjust the mirrors, seat and other controls so you are in full control of the car).
+Review your car’s equipment.
+Adjust the mirrors, seat and other controls so you are in full control of the car.

-- Use your seatbelt!
+Use your seatbelt!
 Seatbelts keep you in the car.
-A person thrown from a car quickly becomes a fatality.
+People thrown from a car quickly become fatalities.

-- Turn on the car’s lights.
-Lights not only enable us to see where we are going, they make our cars easier to see by other drivers.
+Turn on the car’s lights.
+Lights not only enable us to see where we are going, they make our car easier for others to see.

-- Know where you are going before you start your journey.
-Fumbling with maps or even sophisticated navigation systems distracts from the task of driving.
+Study your route.
+Know where you are going before you start your journey.
+Fumbling with maps or even sophisticated navigation systems distracts us from the task of driving.

-- Keep a first aid kit, cold weather survival items and disposable camera in your trunk or glove box.
+Pack safety tools.
+Keep a First Aid kit, cold weather survival items and disposable camera in your trunk or glove box.

 If you are in a collision

-- Tell the responding officer or patrolman your observation of the crash.
+Report what happened to the Police.
+Tell the responding Officer or Patrolman your observation of the crash.

-- Call us at the Brosnahan Law Firm, P.A. as soon as possible so our investigators can collect and preserve the evidence you will need to win your case.
+Call Paul at the Brosnahan Law Firm ASAP!
+Call us as soon as possible so our investigators can collect and preserve the evidence you will need to win your case.